 - A little over budget

-The Katana Mini is a 7-watt amp, with a 4-inch speaker that packs a punch.
-Lightweight and portable but built to last with high-quality manufacturing.
+The Katana-Mini is a 7-watt amp with a 4-inch speaker that packs a punch.
+Lightweight and portable, but built to last with high-quality manufacturing.
 The input channel has a multi-stage analog gain circuit, and you have 3 amp settings to choose from.
-They are ‘Brown’ for high gain pursuits, ‘Crunch’ for edgier, driven tones, and ‘Clean’ which is self-explanatory but we will add that it is pretty dynamic.
+They are Brown for high-gain pursuits, Crunch for edgier, driven tones, and Clean, which is self-explanatory (we will add that it’s pretty dynamic).

-Next-up you have your EQ panel to hone in on the sound you’re are looking for with your style selected and on top of that, you have a tape-delay section.
-The Blackstar we opened the review section with also has tape delay, but it’s an auto attenuated feature with one dial ranging from 0-10.
-The Katana Mini amp gives you more control allowing users access to individual time and level dials.
+Next up, you have your EQ panel to hone in on the sound you’re looking for with your style selected.
+On top of that, you have a tape-delay section.
+The Blackstar we opened the review section with also has tape delay, but it’s an auto-attenuated feature with one dial ranging from 0-10.
+The Katana-Mini amp gives you more control, allowing users access to individual time and level dials.

-There are 2 auxiliaries, one in and one out, located on the rear panel.
-This Mini amp can run on batteries or be DC powered.
-Currently, it is selling with a bonus set of Austin Bazaar goodies thrown in including a 24pack of Fender picks and a 10-foot GearLux Pro instrument cable.
+There are two auxiliaries, one in and one out, located on the rear panel.
+This Mini amp can run on batteries or be DC-powered.
+Currently, it is selling with a bonus set of Austin Bazaar goodies thrown in, including a 24-pack of Fender picks and a 10-foot GearLux Pro instrument cable.

-Our verdict: The Boss Katana Mini-Amp is one of the best guitar mini amps on the market.
+Verdict: The Boss Katana Mini-Amp is one of the best guitar mini amps on the market.
 It presents far more range of control over your sound than competitive models.
-Running at just 7 watts the 4-inch speaker is phenomenal.
-You get 3 channel styles to switch between 3-band EQ and Tape-Delay to play with.
-Well worth forking out a little more for, if you can scrape together the extra cash.
+Running at just 7 watts, the 4-inch speaker is phenomenal.
+You get three channel styles to switch between, a 3-band EQ and Tape-Delay.
+It’s well worth forking out a little more if you can scrape together the extra cash.